beached/daw_json_link/docs/cookbook/optional_values.md

 # Optional Values

-null or optional values are supported by appending the type name with `_null`.
+null or optional values are supported by using the `json_nullable` mapping type or appending the type name with `_null` to use the convenience wrapper.
 The requirement of the underlying type is that it will be default constructable for null values.

 Take the following JSON
 ```json